packages

 8.4.1 When a name match returns a different result than expected

 Names matching can be tricky.
+This can be caused by taxonomy itself (e.g. changes in scientific names, synonyms, or homonyms) or simple errors (e.g. spelling errors in scientific names, the incorrect Authority being attached to a scientific name).
 Sometimes a name might match to an incorrect result, usually caused by an accidental text match.
 Other times, a name might match to a correct result, but the result is unexpected (and might cause confusion later if it goes unrecognised).
 This scenario usually occurs when a taxonomic name is no longer accepted.
 The following sections will elaborate on each scenario.

 Match returns incorrect result